-John's work for the business world includes ghostwritten articles, reports, white papers, e-books, video scripts, website text, and case studies, as a writer/editor/ghost for several leading high-tech companies and consultancies.
+John's work for the business world now focuses on business sustainability and carbon reduction efforts.
+His 28 years of experience include ghostwritten articles, reports, white papers, e-books, video scripts, website text, and case studies, as a writer/editor/ghost for several leading high-tech companies and consultancies.
 John enjoys bringing his engaging, informal style and fascination with narrative structure to the communication needs of business executives.

 In his spare time John enjoys basketball, hiking, telemark skiing, home-brewing, and of course reading.
 John graduated from Williams College, and lived in the Boston area for several years before moving west in 1990.
 He lives in a small town in central Montana with his dog, Chaka Khan.